 Employees with disabilities also tend to work smarter and harder because of the high hurdles they must overcome to secure gainful employment.
 PWDs highly value their jobs.

-As America commemorates the 30th birthday of the ADA, let’s recall that disability discrimination has no place in the workplace or any other place.
+Disability discrimination has no place in the workplace or any other place.
 Yet three decades after passage of the landmark law, people with disabilities are too often treated as second class citizens.

 This must end ASAP.
 The fact is that qualified job applicants with disabilities can be found everywhere in every industry.
 Closely coordinating with disability advocacy groups, like the American Association of People with Disabilities (and others listed above), is a good first step to open the clogged pipeline.